This post may contain affiliate links. Please see our disclosure policy.

 Vegetable Oil – This is what makes the cake super moist and fluffy.
 You can use vegetable oil or canola oil.

 Ground Pistachios – Totally optional, but I love sprinkling them over the top of the cake.
-They add crunch, color, and make the pistachio bundt cake look extra pretty!
+They add crunch, color, and make the cake look extra pretty!

-6. Cool + release – Let the cake cool completely, then turn it out onto a cake platter.
+- Let the cake cool in the pan for 10–15 minutes, then turn it out onto a serving platter and cool completely before frosting.

-8. Frost + serve – Spread the frosting over the cooled cake and top with crushed pistachios for extra crunch.
+- Spread the frosting over the cooled cake, then finish with crushed pistachios for texture and a pretty touch.

 Make it organic – Use an organic boxed cake and all organic ingredients.
 The only ingredient that won’t be organic is the pistachio pudding mix.